 Answer: Yes.
 The software allows exporting recovered mailboxes from an Offline EDB to Live Exchange Mailbox.

 Answer: Yes, for saving the recovered Exchange Server mailbox components, you need to install Microsoft Outlook.

-Answer: Yes, Stellar Phoenix Exchange Recovery Software provides an option of single mailbox recovery.
+Answer: Yes, Stellar Repair for Exchange provides an option of single mailbox recovery.
 When you select the .edb file for recovery, it scans the file and recovers all your mailboxes included in that .edb file.
 However, you can select only the required Exchange mailbox and recover its contents.